 Ticket-to-Work is part of One-Stop programming.
-Region 5 currently has an agreement with Goodwill of the Great Plains, who provides a staff person to assist with the Ticket to Work program at the One-Stop center.
+Region 5 currently has an agreement with Goodwill of the Great Plains, who is the fiscal agent with the Ticket to Work program at the One-Stop center.
 This provides additional services to individuals with disabilities who are receiving Social Security benefits.
-IVRS also has staff knowledgable about TTW and benefits planning.
+IVRS also has staff knowledgeable about TTW and benefits planning.